Grigoriym/Cashier/README.md

-# A Demo Cashier App using compose, partially (for now) backed up by [my own backend](https://github.com/Grigoriym/cashier-api)
+# A Cashier App backed up by [my own backend](https://github.com/Grigoriym/cashier-api)

 ## This project is under active development and refactoring.
 And this is a sandbox for me as well.
 This is why some parts of code may look as overengineered, bad, strange, etc.